Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Kiek in de Kök Fortifications Museum

-After a short break in the romantic cafe, we strolled along sections of the old wall, eventually reaching the Maiden’s Tower (Neitsitorn).
+After a short break in a romantic cafe, we strolled along sections of the old wall, eventually reaching the Maiden’s Tower (Neitsitorn).
 Adjacent to the tower stands the Kiek in de Kök Fortifications Museum.
 Imbued with a medieval atmosphere, the museum also boasts mysterious underground passages.

 Alexander Nevsky Cathedral in Tallinn; Baltic road trip itinerary